Find Affordable College Courses

 120 Yearly Graduations

 The 14th most popular school in the country for legal professions majors who are seeking their master's degree is Vermont Law School.
 Roughly 600 attend the school each year.
-For the 2020-2021 academic year, 120 master's degrees were handed out to legal professions majors at VLS.
-About 57% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 120 people received their master's degree in legal professions from VLS.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+Vermont Law School legal professions graduates who receive their master's degree go on to jobs earning a median salary of $59,201.

 #15